jessealdana/employeeRoster/README.md

   * [Questions](#questions)
  ## Installation

- This app is run from the command line.
+ This app is run from the command line in the employeeRoster directory.

  ## Usage